00fox/Ds2vJoy/README.md

 Satus is separated in 4 colums which are:
 - Battery
 - Delay
-- Buttons pressed (in vJoy and ViGEm tabs)
+- Diverse informations (see Efficiency)
 - Mode (1-8) and Profile (1-3)

 ## Settings